 In Reception, the children are taught an Early Years Curriculum, based on the ‘Development Matters‘ framework which provides a sound basis for learning.
 Again, the children are taught through a themed approach which covers the full range of curriculum areas.

-More information on what is being taught in each class can be found on our curriculum bulletins for parents.
+More information on what is being taught in each class can be found on our Knowledge Organisers for parents.
 If you would like more in depth information on our curriculum please contact the school office.

 PSHE remains a non statutory subject, however section 2.5 of the National Curriculum states that; ‘all schools should make provision for personal, social, health and economic education (PSHE) drawing on good practice’ (DfE Guidance for PSHE education, SEP 2013).